 “So Are They All” took second place for Adult Fiction in the 2016 “Write on the Lake” writing contest and will appear in the Lake Winnipeg Writers’ Group’s semi-annual journal, Voices, Volume 16, No. 2.
 Mitchell was on hand at the launch to read excerpts from the short story at McNally Robinson in Winnipeg, on November 20, 2016.

-Former entrepreneur and recovering marketer/ad exec, now semi-employed in the boreal primeval.
+Former entrepreneur and repentant marketer/ad exec, now residing in the boreal primeval.
 He cleans the ice off of his internet dish.
 He watches for the aurora borealis.
 He feeds the winter birds, including those stupid-ass whiskey jacks.

 My surname is pronounced “Tayvz” but “TOES” will do fine.
 My chief Hartplatz characters have the surname Zehen (meaning “toes”), which is a tip of the hat to pedal digits and hard-to-pronounce Mennonite names.